The program for 2026 will be available here soon – in the meantime, feel free to browse the 2025 program.

 Prognostic stratification of newly diagnosed isocitrate dehydrogenase (IDH)-mutant gliomas by amino acid positron emission tomography (PET) – Maximilian Mair (Vienna), Abstract No. 6

-Metabolic heterogeneity in glioblastoma: correlating 18F-Fluciclovine PET uptake with RNA sequencing and metabolic pathway activity & Dynamic 18F-Fluciclovine PET and MRI Metrics for Predicting Survival in Glioblastoma – Ali Nabavizadeh (Wynnewood), Abstract No. 23 & 24
+Metabolic heterogeneity in glioblastoma: correlating 18F-Fluciclovine PET uptake with RNA sequencing and metabolic pathway activity & Dynamic 18F-Fluciclovine PET and MRI Metrics for Predicting Survival in Glioblastoma – Liz Li (Wynnewood), Abstract No. 23 & 24

 Prognostic value of 18F-FET PET in patients with recurrent glioblastoma – Wietse Geens (Brussels), Abstract No. 59